hotbrightsunshine/mandelbrotpp/README.md

 # 🪄 Mandelbrotpp

-Mandelbrotpp is an interactive Mandelbrot set visualizer written in C++23.
+Mandelbrotpp is an interactive Mandelbrot set visualizer written in C++.
 It is still extremely inefficient and needs to be optimized, but I am working to get it usable.
 Working with a really small section of the complex plane is really intensive, because more CPU cores are involved when dealing with really small doubles.